30-Minute Strong Arms Workout At Home

 three women performing upright rows as example of strong arms exercises

-How To Do Upright Rows
+How to Do an Upright Row

 2. Leading with your elbows, pull the dumbbells up until your elbows reach shoulder height.
 As you pull the dumbbells up, think of pulling your shoulder blades down.
 Be sure to keep the dumbbells close to your body as you pull them upwards.

-3. With control, lower the dumbbells back down the front of your body, returning to starting position.
+3. With control, lower the dumbbells back down the front of your body, returning to the starting position.

-Bicep Curl
+4. Bicep Curl

 Targets: Biceps brachii (the front of your arms).
 This move hits both heads of the biceps muscle.